-The Smart Savings offered 2% interest, but Wealthsimple Cash has an introductory rate of 2.4%.
+Wealthsimple Cash is offering an interest rate of 1.90% for personal accounts and 1.50% for business accounts.
 That means stashing money in this account is another huge opportunity to watch your money make more money.

 This account now functions as both a savings and spending account!
 Check out a full breakdown on how Wealthsimple Cash functions here.

 There are no monthly fees, no low balance fees, no minimum balance, and no transaction fees.
 This might be my favorite part about using Wealthsimple!
 I don’t have a ton of money to spare for savings, so I get nervous about locking my money in an account with limited access.

 Wealthsimple users are permitted unlimited deposits and withdrawals, which is perfect for an inconsistent income!
 I can usually get withdrawal into my chequing account within two or three business days.

 A Wealthsimple customer would have to be comfortable with their banking being done online.
 But if you are, this savings option goes above and beyond conventional bank accounts!